 cold and crispy.
 Drain off the water.

 Heat a pan on low heat, add 4 Tbsp. sesame oil and miso, sauté until a fragrant smell is given off.
 Add water to soften.
 Around the edge of a big plate arrange the tortillas and put scallions in the center.
 Serve miso to each person in small bowls.
-Each person should put one tortilla on their plate, add scallions and miso, and roll up.
+Each person should put one tortilla on their plate, add scallions and miso, and roll it up.

 These are good in the summer or also served with the Pinto Bean Recipe.

-Suggested garnishes (choose a few): Chopped fresh cilantro, spicy sauce or salsa or Pico de Gallo, strips of avocado or guacamole.
+Suggested garnishes (choose a few): Chopped fresh cilantro, spicy sauce or Salsa or Pico de Gallo, strips of avocado or Guacamole.